leleliu008/cmakew/README.md

 # cmakew
-`cmakew` is a `POSIX` shell script which is desinged to help you using cmake easily.
+`cmakew` is a cmake wrapper which is desinged to help you using cmake easily.

 ## how to use
 ```bash